-As adjudication has become established as a dispute resolution process there has been criticism that the fees charged by adjudicators have been unreasonable and open-ended by way of cost, to the point that it has been suggested that there are some who are reluctant to engage in the process.
-If such criticism was found to be true it would undermine the credibility of what has been widely seen as a successful dispute resolution process.
-Given the importance of confidence in supporting adjudication as a process, this paper seeks to investigate the validity, or otherwise, of the criticism through published statistical data, and subjective assessment.
+As adjudication has become an established dispute resolution process in the construction industry in Ireland there has been criticism that adjudicator's fees are unreasonable and open-ended by way of cost.
+This criticism is such that it has been suggested that there are some who are now reluctant to engage in the process.
+If such criticism is found to be true it would undermine the credibility of what has been widely seen as a successful dispute resolution process.
+Given the importance of supporting adjudication as a process, this paper seeks to investigate the validity, or otherwise, of the criticism through published statistical data and subjective assessment.